mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

 table i.e. MAC (fdb) and ARP/NDP entries.

 A MAC-VRF can be thought of as a VLAN with or without an SVI associated with it.
-An SVI is a Layer-3 interface bound to a bridging domain.
+An :abbr:`SVI (Switched Virtual Interface)` is a Layer-3 interface bound to a bridging domain.
 In Linux an SVI can either be a traditional bridge or a VLAN subinterface of a VLAN-aware bridge.
 If there is an SVI for the VLAN, ARP/NDP entries can be bound to the MACs within the broadcast domain.
 Without an SVI, the VLAN operates in traditional L2 fashion and MACs are the only type of host addresses known within the VLAN.

 In the same way that there can be a many-to-one relationship of SVIs to a VRF, there can also be a many-to-one relationship of MAC-VRFs (L2VNIs) to an IP-VRF